TheMeteoRain/quality-of-exile/README.md

 ### Fill Shipments
 Automatically fill the numerical values for shipments.

+Setup:
+1. Set the numerical values for each resource.

+How to use:
-1. Select the first value of shipments table (Crimson Iron Ore)
+1. Select the first value of shipments table (Crimson Iron Ore).
 2. Press the assigned keybind.

 ### Enter RegExp